vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 TRUST BOUNDARIES

-- The TRUST BOUNDARY of a NETWORK defines where the DEVICE TRUST / DON’T TRUST the QoS MARKINGS of received messages
+- The TRUST BOUNDARY of a Mạng defines where the DEVICE TRUST / DON’T TRUST the QoS MARKINGS of received messages
 - If the MARKINGS are TRUSTED:
     - DEVICE will forward the message without changing the MARKINGS
 - If the MARKINGS are NOT TRUSTED: